Sana-u02/Data-Analysis-Hub/Projects/Netflix Insights: EDA + Clustering/README.md

 ## Usage

-* Load the dataset and preprocess missing values.
+* Load and clean the dataset.
-* Perform EDA to explore distributions, trends, and correlations.
+* Run EDA to understand patterns and trends.
-* Apply clustering algorithms to group similar content.
+* Build the recommendation system using text features such as title, genre, and description.
-* Visualize clusters and analyze patterns.
+* Input any show or movie to get a list of similar titles.

 ## Potential Extensions

-* Build a content-based recommendation system using cluster info.
+* Add clustering with genre and duration features.
-* Include user ratings or preferences for personalized suggestions.
+* Include user ratings for personalized recommendations.
-* Predict popularity or ratings using machine learning models.
+* Predict content categories or popularity using machine learning models.